SummersRemote/xmlToJSON/README.md

 * The root node of the XML will be the root tag name
 * Child elements are represented as arrays (supports multiple children with the same name).
 This requires the use of array index selectors, but it's easy!
 * Prefixes are thrown out - all tag names use the corresponding local name
-* Namespaces URIs are stored in the _ns object
+* Namespaces URIs are stored in the namespaceKey
-* Node text and attribute values are stored in the _t object
+* Node text is stored in the textKey
-* Attributes are stored in the _at object.
+* Attributes are stored in the attributeKey.
 Its not an array, so each member remains accessible by dot notation.
+* Attribute value are stored in the valuKey
-* CDATA is stored in the _c object
+* CDATA is stored in the cdataKey

 A more complicated example (with namespaces, attributed, and cdata)
 ```xml